Improved nearly minimax prediction for independent Poisson processes under Kullback-Leibler loss: Introduction

-It is natural that similar results hold simultaneously for the multivariate normal and Poisson models from the viewpoint of a model manifold with the Fisher metric \citep{komaki2006class}.
-There are several counterparts for these two models.
-The Bayesian predictive distribution for a multivariate normal model $\mathrm{N}_d(\mu,\sigma^2I)$ based on Stein's harmonic prior \citep{stein1974estimation}, i.e., dominates that based on the Jeffreys prior \citep{komaki2001shrinkage}.
-This result is similar to that reported in \cite{komaki2004simultaneous}. \cite{johnstone1984admissibility} studied the admissibility and recurrence in estimating a Poisson mean under the standardized squared error loss, which is a counterpart to the diffusion characterization of admissibility in the estimation of a multivariate normal mean that was introduced by \cite{brown1971admissible}.
+dominates that based on the Jeffreys prior (Komaki~\cite{komaki2001shrinkage}).
+This result is similar to that reported in Komaki~\cite{komaki2004simultaneous}.
+Johnstone~\cite{johnstone1984admissibility} studied the admissibility and recurrence in estimating a Poisson mean under the standardized squared error loss, which is a counterpart to the diffusion characterization of admissibility in the estimation of a multivariate normal mean that was introduced by Brown~\cite{brown1971admissible}.

-\cite{george2006improved} generalized the result presented in \cite{komaki2001shrinkage} for the multivariate normal model and proved that Bayesian predictive distributions based on superharmonic priors dominate those based on the Jeffreys prior.
+George et al.~\cite{george2006improved} generalized the result presented in Komaki~\cite{komaki2001shrinkage} for the multivariate normal model and proved that Bayesian predictive distributions based on superharmonic priors dominate those based on the Jeffreys prior.
 Thus, it is natural to speculate that a similar result exists for the independent Poisson observable model.
 This speculation is confirmed in the present study, which demonstrates the relationship between the superharmonic function and improved Bayesian prediction in the Poisson model.
+Although superharmonic priors have been frequently studied in the context of the normal model (Okudo and Komaki~\cite{okudo2024predictive}; Marchand and Strawderman~\cite{marchand2025on}), to our knowledge, this is the first non-asymptotic result concerning superharmonic functions for priors in count models.